dinomyte72/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Make a histogram of the total number of steps taken each day
+This code chunk preps the imputed data for the histogram:

 ```r
 stepsPerDayImputed <- tapply(activityDataImputed$steps, activityDataImputed$date, sum)